Khushal-dak/netflix-data-analysis-dashboard/README.md

 # 🧹 Task 1 — Netflix Data Cleaning & Preparation

-### 🎯 Objective
+## 📌 Task Description

-Prepare the Netflix dataset for reliable business analysis and reporting.
+Prepare and organize the Netflix dataset for **business analytics and reporting**.

+## 🔄 Task Workflow

+1. Import the dataset using Python and Pandas.
+2. Identify and handle missing values.
+3. Remove duplicate records and formatting inconsistencies.
+4. Standardize columns such as **Country, Rating and Type**.
+5. Export the cleaned dataset for analysis.

+## 🧠 Skills You Will Learn

+- Pandas Fundamentals
+- Data Cleaning
+- Data Preprocessing
+- Data Quality Management

+## 🔑 Key Features

+- Data Import
+- Missing Value Handling
+- Data Cleaning
+- Dataset Preparation

-### 🔧 Work Performed
+## 🔧 Work Performed

+During the implementation:

 - Imported the dataset using Python and Pandas
 - Inspected dataset structure and data types